NLog/NLog/CONTRIBUTING.md

 ----
 Unit tests are really appreciated!
 Also please [Sync all the projects](#Sync projects)

-Please document any public method and proptery.
+Please document any public method and property.
 Document **why** and not how.
 At least required:

 * Method: Summary, param and return.
 * Property: Summary

 Sync projects
 ===
 Adding or removing files to the project?
-Please keep all project files in sync, otherwhise AppVeyor will complain.
+Please keep all project files in sync, otherwise AppVeyor will complain.
 The following Msbuild command can be used:
 ```
 NLog\src>msbuild NLog.proj /t:SyncProjectItems